 The fees for third-party logistics services aren’t the only costs of fulfillment.
 Ask who bears the cost of mistakes, including mispacks and shipping errors.
 Does the warehouse take responsibility for lost or damaged goods (shrinkage)?
 The costs of mistakes can take a bite out of your bottom line.
 Look for a 3PL provider with service guarantees for inventory and fulfillment accuracy.

 In some cases, a 3PL may have favorable contracts with major carriers.
 Ask about shipping costs for typical orders.
 Find out if the fulfillment center can save you money on shipping.

 Ask about omnichannel fulfillment integration

-Online reviews of 3rd-party logistics services companies
+Online reviews of third-party logistics services companies

 Here are some excellent fulfillment reviews to help you get started:

-How can 3PL services help your eCommerce business?
+How can 3PL services help your ecommerce business?

 Outsourcing your fulfillment is a great way to increase the capacity and reach of your ecommerce business.
 You’ll be able to do more without hiring additional staff.
 You pay only for the services and warehouse space you need rather than being stuck with a warehouse lease.
 You also gain logistics expertise to help you enhance your supply chain and take your fulfillment operations to a higher level.

 Fulfillment isn’t the most glamorous part of your ecommerce business, but it is vital to brand perception.
 Inadequate fulfillment can cost you money and customers, while excellent fulfillment leads to positive reviews and loyal customers.
 Excellent third-party logistics are an engine that powers the growth of the most successful ecommerce businesses.

 What is a 3PL?